Skip to main content

 • Average lead time in days (LTavg)

-Your vendor’s average lead time is the average time it takes from purchase order to arrival.
+Your vendor’s average lead time is the average time it takes from putting in a purchase order to the arrival of goods.

 • Average demand per day (Davg)

-To get your average demand, just pull the statistics Procurement -> Statistics section of your MRP system.
+To get your average demand, just pull the statistics from the Procurement -> Statistics section of your MRP system.

 The average demand for tabletops is 1.5 per business day.